holepunchto/pear-docs/reference/pear/api.md

 The mediaType can have the values `microphone` and `camera`.

-To leverage this API properly, extra options must be set in the app's `Info.plist` file to populate the permission dialogs when requesting access.
+To leverage this API correctly, additional options must be set in the app's `Info.plist` file to populate the permission dialogs when requesting access.
 More information regarding this can be found in the references.

-> There is no explicit `'screen'` option for this function unlike `Pear.getMediaAccessStatus`, as screen access is handled through [Electron's Screen Recording API](https://www.electronjs.org/docs/latest/api/desktop-capturer).
-This API calls the built-in Screen Recording API of macOS which prompts the user to manually grant access to the screen.
+> Screen share permission is available by default on most platforms.
+On recent macOS versions, screen access is handled through [Electron's Screen Recording API](https://www.electronjs.org/docs/latest/api/desktop-capturer).

 ### `const success = await Pear.media.access.microphone()`